jrdepew/GulpDemo/README.md

 }
 </pre>

-<p>The plan is to make all of your changes in the paths.loc.build and then have those changes copied to paths.loc.stage and paths.loc.prod.
+<p>The plan is to make all of your changes in the paths.loc.build and then have those changes copied to paths.loc.stage and paths.loc.prod.</p>

 #### The Configuration
 In this section we will define the necessary information regarding this project.
 Eventually, this will feed into a separate HTML file for a final checklist.